 The idea of playing lawn tennis can never lose its charm!
 Spending time while watching players playing lawn tennis is full of admiration and determination.

 This sport never goes out of tradition.
-Some inspirational and professional tennis players such as Stephen Edberg named 6 Grand Slams of singles and three doubles Grand slams himself.
+Some inspirational and professional tennis players such as Stephen Edberg named 6 Grand Slams singles and three doubles Grand slams.

 Pete Sampras, Rafael Nadal, and Steffi Graf are some of the role models in the tennis sport.